Jan 28, 2021

 5. Journal/Hurt: So, I cry a lot.
 I never used to be that person, but I am.
 I own it now.
 I have learned through the help of various experts that it is okay to hurt.
 It is okay to cry.
 It is okay to feel.
 This means you loved.
 You cared.
 I journal as much as I can.
 Sometimes, the entries are short, and other times I could go on for weeks writing.
 No one sees the journal.
 It is extremely cathartic and it helps me to remember – both the good and bad experiences.
 While writing about the bad things does help you “vent”, I found that writing about the positive memories also helped with my healing journey.
 After journaling I feel lighter and can go about my business with a clear and present focus.

 6. Give back: Helping others is a tried and true method for feeling better about yourself.
 I was blessed to be able to give to others during my divorce in a variety of ways.
 Sometimes, it is talking to a stranger and just giving them hope, other times I donated money or tangible items.
 Either way, giving of myself was and is very therapeutic.

 As you can see, this is nothing new.
 I am sure you have read these things before, but maybe not from a divorce attorney.
 We feel too.
 We experience pain the same way everyone else has.
 I am not perfect in any way, but I strive to find peace and happiness wherever I can.
 I also really do try to find the silver lining in everything I do.
 It is very synonymous to practicing yoga.
 It takes time and devoted practice but it does get easier as I continue to do it daily.

-Christine Lombardo-Zaun is and attorney-mediator at the Alpha center for Divorce Mediation. “>Click here to see her profile.>
+Christine Lombardo-Zaun is and attorney-mediator at the Alpha center for Divorce Mediation.
+Click here to see Christine Lombardo-Zaun’s profile.

 ©2021 Alpha Center for Divorce Mediation